 MUS 104 Music Appreciation II (3) An examination of the music of today.
 Topics include the music of other cultures, various types of popular music, music in relation to other media (films, shows, electronics, etc.), and 20th century orchestral/wind ensemble usage.
 (MUS 103 not needed for MUS 104.)

-MUS 105 Survey of Western Music History I (3) A survey of music in western civilization from the Gregorian chant through the baroque period.
+MUS 105 Survey of Western Music History I (3) A survey of music in western civilization from Greek antiquity through the Baroque Era, including an analysis of the evolution of music styles from the Early Christian Era to about 1750.
 Not open to non-music majors.
+Prerequisite/co-requisite: Major-level music theory course (MUS 101T, 102T, 201T, or 202T) or Permission of Instructor.